miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

 to full proper JSON-bloated MCP compatibility for the models who are actually up to speed on that kind of thing — not all the small local models are.

+### Back to Business: The Practical Application

 So where does that bring me right now?
 First and foremost, I'm entering the formal work-week so I need to always be preparing to delight the clients.
 You put on a show and make them feel good about themselves and have a positive constructive plan for their website, a clear path forward with a *fun to tell* story.
 Let's slam out experimental workflows!

+### The Progressive Enhancement Ladder: Seven Levels of Tool Calling

 I need to be able to drop an experimental workflow into apps.
 And I need to "feel myself" calling a tool from the tools directory from there, going on up